mtceballos/SIRENAdoc/SIRENAcommandline.rst

 gennoisespec
 =============

-The goal of the ``gennoisespec`` tool is to calculate the current noise spectral density.
+The goal of the ``gennoisespec`` tool is to calculate the current noise spectral density and the noise weight matrixes.
 The input data from which it would be calculated should be a FITS file with the data splitted into records (see :ref:`noise-records`) with or without photon events (pulses).

 The user must supply the following input parameters: